 You might consider using a heat map to track where your visitors spend most of their time and adjust according to increase the chances of conversion.

 What Kind of Colors Should Be Used for a Great Landing Page?

-Color psychology plays a vital role in a landing page as some colors provide a sense of action that we in general day to day life do not notice.
+Color psychology plays a vital role in a landing page as some colors give a sense of action that we in general day-to-day life do not notice.
 This small color guide can help you deciding what colors you should be used for your business and are more suitable for your perfect landing pages.

 Impact: Optimistic and youthful

 Yellow Color is Often used to grab attention.
-We all know the yellow color is the first one to be picked up by the yes as compared to any other color.
+We all know that yellow color is the first one to be picked up by the eyes as compared to any other color.